Scale-Space Hypernetworks for Efficient Biomedical Imaging: Scale-Space HyperNetworks

 At each training iteration, we sample a resizing ratio~$\varphi \sim p(\varphi)$ from a prior distribution~$p(\varphi)$, which determines both the rescaling of internal representations and, via the hypernetwork, the weights of the primary network~$f_\varphi(\cdot; \theta)$.
-Figure~\ref{fig:hypernet-diagram} presents the information flow between~$\varphi$ and the neural network models, where $f_\varphi(\cdot; \theta)$ illustrates the UNet-like architecture used in our experiments.

-We highlight that even though the hypernetwork model has more trainable parameters than a regular primary network, the number of convolutional parameters~$\theta$ is the same.
+The hypernetwork model has more trainable parameters than a regular primary network, but the number of convolutional parameters~$\theta$ is the same.
+At inference time, we leave out the hypernetwork entirely, using the predicted weights for a given~$\varphi$, incurring only the computational requirements of the primary network.